DimitriDokuchaev/GrubLuksUnlock/README.md

 Redecorating for the idea of using GRUB and for overall having ingenius solutions to problems;

-tr33 for the good discussion;
+tr33 for the good discussion and testing this one first;